LaunchCodeEducation/lchs/src/chapters/flask-intro/form-template.rst

 to do it for us).
 The template itself stays the same, but each message looks slightly different.

-Templates allow us to DRY our website.
-We can use one ``.html`` file to fill in most of the content for a page.
-Our Python functions add more specific details, just like filling in the blanks for our thank-you letters.
+For our web applications, we can use a ``.html`` template to fill in most of the content for a page.
+Then we call a Python function to fill in the blanks.

 Templates with Flask
 --------------------